PierreMkt/Dmel-sgRNA-Efficiency-Prediction/README.md

 The regression score returned ranges between 0 and 1, the higher the more effective the sgRNA is predicted to be.
 The classification score is either 0 or 1 for low and high efficiency respectively.

-The details of the methods used to find the features and choose the machine learning model will be available "soon".
+The details of the methods used to find the features and choose the machine learning model are available in the Master's_Thesis.pdf

 ### Requirements
 Softwares : Python3 & R